captn3m0/lightsaber/README.md

 Lightsaber is a simple DNS Redirect service.
 It offers 301/302 redirects for your domains.
 The configuration is kept public on this github repository itself.

+*NOTE*: This is no longer maintained.
+If you require a simple DNS Redirect service, I highly recommend checking <https://about.txtdirect.org/>, which is a open specification based DNS Redirect service that stores the configuration in your DNS.

 ## Usage

 To add a DNS record, point your domain via a CNAME entry to `lightsaber.captnemo.in`.